-This page discusses how far it can be a defence under the Equality Act for an employer or service provider etc to argue they did not know of the disability.
-It deals with express provisions on this in the Equality Act,.
-It also deals with the point that what adjustments are reasonable may be less if the employer did not have advance notice.
+How far it can be a defence under the Equality Act for an employer or service provider etc to argue they did not know of the disability or its consequences?

-- A company will normally be treated as knowing anything which an employee or agent knows (in that capacity): below Knowledge of any employee or agent will normally count.
+- A company is normally treated as knowing anything which an employee or agent knows (in that capacity): below Knowledge of any employee or agent will normally count.

-- Whether indirect discrimination requires knowledge of the disability is not clear.
+- Whether indirect discrimination (below) requires knowledge of the disability is unclear.

 The two ‘lack of knowledge’ defences